LKS-CHART/threetips/r_programming/drake_pipelines.md

 ================
 David Dai

-November 19, 2020
+November 20, 2020

-> For more details, please refer to [the official `drake` documentation.](https://books.ropensci.org/drake/)
+> For more details, please refer to the [official drake documentation.](https://books.ropensci.org/drake/)

 # What is a pipeline?